apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut.md

 		\end{array}
 	\]
 	\LMICaption{figure}{fig1}{%
-	    Magnitude and phase data.
-Results are reported in polar coordinates (magnitude, $\rho$, and phase, $\phi$), using a linear scale for magnitude and units of degrees for phase.
-For values decorated by a $\dagger$, see
+Magnitude and phase data, using a linear scale for magnitude and units of degrees for phase.
-	     the Uncertainty section.
+Expanded uncertainties decorated by a $\dagger$ fall outside the scope of accreditation (see Uncertainty section).
 }

 \end{singlespace}
 \end{center}

 \section{Uncertainty}
-A coverage factor $k=1.96$ was used to calculate the expanded uncertainties $U(\cdot)$ at a level of confidence of approximately 95\%.
+A coverage factor $k=1.96$ was used to calculate the expanded uncertainties $U(\cdot)$ at a level of confidence of approximately \SI{95}{\percent}.
 The number of degrees of freedom associated with each measurement result was large enough to justify this coverage factor.

-Some of the expanded uncertainty values reported fall outside LNI's current scope of accreditation.
+Some of the expanded uncertainty values reported fall outside LMI's current scope of accreditation.
 These values are decorated by a $\dagger$ in Figure~\ref{fig1}.
-The least expanded uncertainty for a magnitude measurement close to unity in the LNI scope of accreditation is currently 0.0024.
+The least expanded uncertainty for a measured magnitude close to unity in the LMI scope of accreditation is currently 0.0024.

 % A \paragraph is a lower hierarchy section.
 The 'heading' text is in bold
 % and the 'body' text follows on the same line.